One question we kept on asking ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 Train from Bangkok to Prachuap Khiri Khan

 Another option to Prachuap Khiri Khan is by train, either from Bangkok’s main train station Hua Lamphong Railway Station or Thonburi train station.
-Travel duration is around 5 to 6 hours.
+The travel duration is around 5 to 6 hours.
 The journey by train has some good scenes and offers a great experience for those who have never used this mode of transport in South East Asia

 Travelling around in Prachuap Khiri Khan

 Like many other small towns in Thailand, Prachuap does not have local buses or car taxis.
-The only public transport available are the motorcycle taxis or motorbike tuk-tuks which are identified by the red vest worn by the driver.
+The only public transport available options are motorcycle taxis or motorbike tuk-tuks which are identified by the red vest worn by the driver.

 Another option to travel to some places of interest outside of town is hiring a motorbike.
 Before hiring a bike, make sure that you are qualified to drive in Thailand and check your insurance policy to ascertain whether you are properly insured in an unfortunate event of an accident.
-There are good bike rental options seafront.
+There are good bike rental options located seafront.

 We rented a motorbike from a place along Ao Prachuap, KOB For Rent.
 Take a stroll along the promenade and you will surely see the bikes on a ramp leading to a house.
 The price was good at 200 Baht per day so we didn’t shop around.